ccompy/WAPWS-EasyDeploy_v2/README.md

 3. [Optional] -VMSuffix
 	Default to host machine name, which will be appended at the end of VM name and corresponding machine name

-*Command Line Example:*  DeployWAP.exe -BaseVHD WinServerImage.vhd -SiteDomain wapdemo.com -VMSuffix mydemo.com
+*Command Line Example:*  DeployWAP.exe -BaseVHD WinServerImage.vhd -SiteDomain wapdemo.com -VMSuffix mydemo

 Process Details
 ---------------